-The LIMA microphysics scheme (Vié et al., 2016) includes a representation of the aerosols as a mixture of Cloud Condensation Nuclei (CCN) and Ice Freezing Nuclei (IFN) with an accurate bud-

-- 145 get equation (transport, activation or nucleation, and scavenging by rain) for each aerosol type.
+The LIMA microphysics scheme (Vié et al., 2016) includes a representation of the aerosols as a mixture of cloud condensation nuclei (CCN) and ice freezing nuclei (IFN) with an accurate budget equation (transport, activation, or nucleation, and scavenging by rain) for each aerosol type.
 The CCN are selectively activated to produce cloud droplets which grow by condensation and coalescence to produce rain drops (Cohard and Pinty, 2000).
-The ice phase is more complex as we consider nucleation by deposition on insoluble IFN (black carbon and dust) and nucleation by immersion (glaciation of tagged droplets formed on partially soluble CCN containing an insoluble core). - 150 Homogeneous freezing of the droplets is possible when the temperature drops below -35° C. The Hallett-Mossop mechanism generates ice crystals during the riming of the graupel and the snow-aggregates.
+The ice phase is more complex as we consider nucleation by deposition on insoluble IFN (black carbon and dust) and nucleation by immersion (glaciation of tagged droplets formed on partially soluble CCN containing an insoluble core).
+Homogeneous freezing of the droplets is possible when the temperature drops below -35 °C. The Hallett-Mossop mechanism generates ice crystals during the riming of the graupel and the snow aggregates.
 The H-M efficiency depends strongly on the temperature and on the size distribution of the droplets (Beheng, 1987).
-The initiation of the snow-aggregates category is the result of depositional growth of large pristine crystals beyond a critical size (Harrington et al., 1995).
-Aggregation - 155 and riming are computed explicitly.
+The initiation of the snow-aggregate category is the result of depositional growth of large pristine crystals beyond a critical size (Harrington et al., 1995).
+Aggregation and riming are computed explicitly.
 Heavily rimed particles (graupel) can experience a dry or wet growth mode.
 The freezing of raindrops by contact with small ice crystals leads to frozen drops which are merged with the graupel category.
-The melting of snow-aggregates leads to graupel and shed raindrops while the graupel particles melt directly into rain.
+The melting of snow aggregates leads to graupel and shed raindrops while the graupel particles melt directly into rain.
 Sedimentation is considered for all particle types.
-The snow-aggregates and graupel particles are characterized by their mixing ra- - 160 tios only.
-The LIMA scheme assumes a strict saturation of the water vapour over the cloud droplets while the small ice crystals are subject to super- or under-saturated conditions (no instantaneous equilibrium).
+The snow aggregates and graupel particles are characterized by their mixing ratios only.
+The LIMA scheme assumes a strict saturation of the water vapour over the cloud droplets, while the small ice crystals are subject to super- or undersaturated conditions (no instantaneous equilibrium).